 - Adult – age 20+

 - Workplace – United Way is inviting organizations that currently run a United Way fundraising campaign to enter a Care to Change video on behalf of your organization.
 Your video will be judged by our expert judging panel against other workplace videos only.
 Your video will also be posted online for a chance to win the Viewer’s Choice Award.
-Winners will be announced at our Spirit Awards event in the Spring of 2014.
+Winners will be announced at our Spirit Awards event in March 2014.
 If you are interested please contact Sally Richards by email firstname.lastname@example.org

 Judging and on line voting